-Component Dataset Description Assumptions Demand Demand Forecast Half-hourly profiles for both the baseline peak demand and the forecasted demand and storage technologies Capacity Firm Capacity taken from the Long-Term Development Statement (LTDS) The base firm capacity per year per substation is added to any additional capacity that is planned to become available within the Planned Released Capacity New firm capacity which is expected to become available per substation within the RIIO-ED2 period (2023-2028) For a number of substations without firm capacity data, the Transformer Nameplate Rating was used as a substitute for Firm Capacity in the Demand Headroom calculation given above.
-The Heatmap dataset has been used in this analysis as it will be familiar to stakeholders.
+Component Dataset Description Assumptions Demand Demand Forecast Demand projection per substation for the 4 Distributed Future Energy Scenarios (DFES) Half-hourly profiles for both the baseline peak demand and the forecasted demand and storage technologies Capacity Firm Capacity Current firm capacity per substation taken from the Long-Term Development Statement (LTDS) The base firm capacity per year per substation is added to any additional capacity that is planned to become available within the Planned Released Capacity New firm capacity which is expected to become available per substation within the RIIO-ED2 period (2023- 2028) RIIO-ED2 Period (2023-2028) Transformer Nameplate Rating The transformer nameplate rating taken from the SSEN Distribution Generation Heatmap dataset For a number of substations without firm capacity data, the Transformer Nameplate Rating was used as a substitute for Firm Capacity in the Demand Headroom calculation given above.
+The Heatman dataset has been used in this analysis as it will be familiar to stakeholders.

-Table 3 - Demand Headroom Data & Assumptions
+Table 3: Demand Headroom Data and Assumptions